Trips

 Exit

 The exit first goes up the waterfall.
 There is usually a handline hanging down or a log that can be climbed.
 If there is neither then you may need to find a log and get someone up to the top.
 A handline is then useful to get the rest up.
-On top of the waterfall there is a tree with spikes that leads up to the next ledge.
-The ledge is somewhat exposed, although there are currently ropes to hang on to.
-From there a track heads first west, then up to the top of the ridge.
-It then turns into a 4wd track which leads back to the clearing where you parked.
+On top of the waterfall there is a tree with spikes that leads up to the next ledge, to the west of the side creek.
+The ledge is somewhat exposed, although there are usually ropes to hang on to.
+A track continues above the side creek, until the creek is regained.
+Continue up the creek for about 80m until you can climb out to the east, and up to the top via some small clifflines.
+Once at the very top, pick up the 4wd track which leads back to a junction after 600m.
+Turn left for 150m back to your car.

 If you have beginners in the group you may want to belay them up the waterfall or spiked tree.
 The results of a fall, particularly from the tree or the ledge that it leads to, can be nasty.